Cluster Creation and Component Installation

 Select the service responsible for the Cluster storage layer.

-Figure 9 - Storage Layer Service Selection -
+Figure 9 - Storage layer service selection -

 Select the remaining Cluster services.